Marpond/Second-semester-exam-topics/SD/Development ideas.md

 ## UP artifacts and timing
 **Artifact**
-An artifact is the general term for any work product: code, database schema, diagrams, modules, models, etc. They are considered optional, and should be dropped if their worth is not proved.
-The point of an artifact is not the document or diagram itself, but the thinking, analysis and proactive readiness.
+An artifact is the general term for any work product: code, database schema, diagrams, modules, models, etc.

 **Timing**
 I would guess it's timeboxing.